Deisha/sql-customer-analytics/README.md

 Product category analysis is included as foundational exploratory analysis but is intentionally excluded from the final dashboard to maintain a customer-centric decision focus.

+Dashboard Design Philosophy
+The dashboard utilizes a Top-Down analytical approach:
+Strategic Layer: KPI cards and aggregate bar charts visualize the total financial impact ($31.4k at risk) across the entire customer base.
+Operational Layer: Granular tables are intentionally filtered to the Top 25 individuals to provide a prioritized, actionable outreach list for management, rather than an unfiltered data dump.

 ### Key Components
 - KPI cards:
   - Total Customers